MichaelCade/90DaysOfDevOps/Days/day69.md

 ### Ansible Testing

-- [Ansible Molecule](https://molecule.readthedocs.io/en/latest/) - Molecule project is designed to aid in the development and testing of Ansible roles
+- [Ansible Molecule](https://molecule.readthedocs.io/en/latest/) - The molecule project is designed to aid in the development and testing of Ansible roles

 - [Ansible Lint](https://ansible-lint.readthedocs.io/en/latest/) - CLI tool for linting playbooks, roles and collections